vralle/html-bundler-webpack-plugin/README.md

 },
 ```

-<a id="option-preload-filter" name="option-preload-filter"></a>
+<a name="option-preload-filter"></a>

 #### `filter` option

 By default, all files matching the `test` option will be preloaded.
 You can use the `filter` to preload specific files individually.

 The `PreloadFilter` type provides a versatile way to define filtering logic,
 from simple patterns to complex inclusion and exclusion criteria.

 The filter RegExp matches both the source and output files.
-If you need to match source or output files separately use the filter function, see below.
+If you need to match source or output files separately use the filter function,
+see below.

 Here's are supported filter formats: